Wishmasterflo/Firmware_flasher/README.md

 any more bricks due to wrongly flashed Firmware for DDR RAM type.
 Since the command I use for detecting the RAM type is only working from OOS12 and OOS13 base the flasher will not work when trying to flash a new Firmware from OOS11 base!

+# Download
 Firmware download with updated Firmware flasher script: https://mega.nz/folder/W7JhwTAT#Yu6cxqvJcAC28cy0m_kkQA

+# Flashing procedure
-The firmware can just be flashed from a custom recovery via adb sideload or flash directly from Storage on the Phone from custom recovery.
+The firmware can be flashed from a custom recovery via adb sideload or flash directly from Storage on the Phone from a custom recovery.
+It gets flashed to both slots so no need to flash it twice!

 ##### Credits
 - Nixsuki for the initial Version of the Oneplus Flashable Firmwares